 Taiwan: Hualien Hsien (Taroko National Park); Tainan; Tainan Hsien (Kuantzuling); Nantou Hsien (Puli); Taipei; Taipei Hsien (Fushan); Taiping.

 Japan: Honshu (Yamaguchi Pref.); Kyushu (Yoshi; Naze); Shikoku (Matsuyama); Tanegashima; Ryukyu Archipelago (Okinawa; Ishigakishima; Iriomoteshima; Yonakunijima; Oshima Island; Yakushima).

-Sri Lanka and southern India as a disjunct population; thence northern India, Nepal, Bangladesh, Burma/Myanmar, the Andaman Islands, Thailand, eastern and southern China, Taiwan, central and southern Japan, Vietnam, Malaysia (Peninsular, Sarawak), Indonesia (Sumatra, Java, Kalimantan).
+Sri Lanka and southern India as a disjunct population; thence northern India, Nepal, Bhutan (Irungbam & Irungbam, 2019), Bangladesh, Burma/Myanmar, the Andaman and Nicobar Islands (Singh, Ahmad & Chandra, 2021), Thailand, eastern and southern China, Taiwan, central and southern Japan, Vietnam, Malaysia (Peninsular, Sarawak), Indonesia (Sumatra, Java, Kalimantan).